Board Certified Podiatrists | Expert Foot & Ankle Care

 • Toe numbness without swelling — swollen toes with pain suggest local joint or vascular pathology; numb toes without swelling suggest neurological cause

-• Morning improvement — unlike plantar fasciitis that’s worse in the morning, sciatic toe pain often improves after moving around, then worsens with prolonged sitting
+• Morning improvement — unlike plantar fasciitis treatment that’s worse in the morning, sciatic toe pain often improves after moving around, then worsens with prolonged sitting

 • Associated low back pain — not always present, but a history of back pain that preceded the toe symptoms strongly suggests lumbar radiculopathy